luminaxster/-computing/java/gmu/cs211/2024/spring/in-class/code/week06/README.md

 ## The directories

-The root directory for the example is `week06`, wich contains the directories `day22` and and `day23`.
+The root directory for the example is `week06`, which contains the directories `day22` and and `day23`.

 ## The Java files